What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 Other than on-market takeover bids, which must be unconditional, all acquisitions are commonly conditional.

 Common conditions for off-market takeover bids include ‘minimum acceptance conditions’ that require a minimum amount of offers to be accepted, conditions prohibiting the target from making changes to its capital structure, conditions requiring the acquirer to obtain regulatory approvals and conditions relating to material adverse changes to the target.
-Bids cannot include ‘maximum acceptance conditions’ that allow the acquirer to stop acquiring securities or reduce the consideration once a certain level of acceptances/shareholding is reached.
+In addition to certain other restrictions, bids cannot include ‘maximum acceptance conditions’ that allow the acquirer to terminate its offers for securities, or to reduce the consideration, once a certain level of acceptances/shareholding is reached.

 Common conditions for private M&A transactions include obtaining regulatory approvals and change in control consents from material customers/suppliers, and there being no material adverse change to the target.